-Children receive clear guidance from staff whilst learning to play a responsible role both within the school and wider community.
+The children receive clear guidance whilst learning to play a responsible role both within the school and wider community.
 They understand that all actions have consequences.
-It is explained that we are aiming to be the best version of ourselves and that that guidance, correction and consequences are a way of communicating that we can do better.
 They are encouraged to express their opinions showing sensitivity and regard for others.

 In order to enforce a strong culture and positive relationships and behaviour, a range of strategies used by staff which include: